James Liddell Phillips: Service

 In India, specifically in Midnapore, Phillips traveled to visit many different jungle tribes, holding clinics, spreading religious services, and ameliorating the state of the villages.
 The two services he provided-medical and religious-had a tendency to overlap.
 Often, when providing medical services, he directed patients to the “Great Physician” for “diseases of the soul.”
 Through this process, he converted many Indians to Christianity.

 He continued this work for 11 years, before a short period of return to America in 1875.
 After his return to India in 1878, Phillips held his normal medical clinics and also opened the Bible School at Midnapore in 1879, working as its principal for 7 years.

 After another break from India, Phillips returned in 1891, where he began to offer classes at Union Chapel, Calcutta for students studying International Sunday School Lessons there.
 These classes were attended by the teachers of Sunday Schools.
 For two years, Phillips traveled throughout India for the sake of work for the Sunday School Union.
 He aided in starting up new Sunday Schools and compiling Sunday School Unions in different villages and, by 1891, he had successfully launched the India Sunday School Journal.

 In 1893, Phillips left India to go on tours in other countries, raising awareness for the Sunday School mission and recruiting new missionaries.
 When he returned to India, he continued his tours throughout the country with the Sunday School mission until the end of 1894.
-He continued his missionary work until he physically could not anymore, before passing away in 1895.
+He continued his missionary work until he physically could not anymore, before dying in 1895.